Quick Links

 Acne scars occur when the skin is damaged from previous acne breakouts and forms scar tissue.
 There are several basic types of acne scars, as their appearance can vary.
 These include:

-- Rolling scars: wide depressions with rounded and irregular edges.
+These acne scars are wide depressions with rounded and irregular edges.

 What Causes Acne Scars?